-So thrilled to be guest posting for Amy at Pregnant Chicken today!
-Today’s topic is something I absolutely dreaded doing for all my babies, especially with my first; clipping their nails!
 It was totally intimidating and I had to have other parents show me how before I even tried on my own kids.
-I’m sure I’m not the only parent around here with those same fears.
-That’s why I decided to create a little video, starring my own baby, Marielle (my youngest of 5!), to ease some of the anxiety around cutting baby nails!
+I’m sure I’m not the only parent around here with those same fears so I wanted to break down exactly how to do it.

 1. Choose/buy a baby nail clipper

-Options range from a rounded scissor to regular nail clippers.
+Options range from a rounded scissor to nail clippers.
 I personally prefer the nail clippers.
 I feel like I have more control and grip on them, which is nice to have when you are first getting the hang of it.
-Also, they can fit under even the littlest nails, making the job go by quicker, good news for both you and your squirmy baby!
+Also, they can fit under even the littlest nails, making the job go by quicker.

 2. Find an ideal time

 So when is the optimal time to be cutting your baby’s nails?
 I would definitely recommend clipping the nails soon after bath time.
 This is the time they will be the softest and easiest to cut.

 If your child is still very young, you might even be able to get away with clipping them at nap time or when they are nursing.
 For older kids, I’ve found that if they are distracted by a toy, book, or TV show, they tend to stay put more easily during the whole process.

 3. Cutting your baby’s nails